 - Identify all persons and parties present at the hearing; - Review the efforts of DFPS or other agency in notifying persons entitled to notice under Tex.
 Fam.
-Code § 263.0021; and - Review the permanency progress report to determine: - the safety and well-being of the child and whether the child's needs, including any medical or special needs, are being adequately addressed; - the continuing necessity and appropriateness of the placement of the child, including with respect to a child who has been placed outside of this state, whether the placement continues to be in the best interest of the child; - if the child is placed in institutional care, whether efforts have been made to ensure that the child is placed in the least restrictive environment consistent with the child's best interest and special needs; - the appropriateness of the primary and alternative permanency goals for the child, whether DFPS has made reasonable efforts to finalize the permanency plan, including the concurrent permanency goals, in effect for the child, and whether: - DFPS has exercised due diligence in attempting to place the child for adoption if parental rights to the child have been terminated and the child is eligible for adoption; or - another permanent placement, including appointing a relative as permanent managing conservator or returning the child to a parent, is appropriate for the child;
+Code § 263.0021; - Make a finding as to whether DFPS is able to place the child with a relative or other designated caregiver and state the evidence that supports its finding either way.
+Tex.
+Fam.
+Code § 262.0022, Tex.
+Fam.
+Code § 263.002, and Tex.
+Fam.
+Code § 263.5031(3)(B); and - Review the permanency progress report to determine: - the safety and well-being of the child and whether the child's needs, including any medical or special needs, are being adequately addressed; - whether DFPS placed the child with a relative or other designated caregiver and the continuing necessity and appropriateness of the placement of the child, including with respect to a child who has been placed outside of this state, whether the placement continues to be in the best interest of the child; - if the child is placed in institutional care, whether efforts have been made to ensure that the child is placed in the least restrictive environment consistent with the child's best interest and special needs;